elopio/docs/source/includes/_tests.md

 `$ yarn`

-Once you have installed the dependencies for augur-ui, you can run the following command using `npm` to run the unit tests:
+Once you have installed the dependencies for Augur, you can run the following command using `npm` to run the unit tests:

 `$ npm test`

-or, if you prefer to use `yarn`, the command becomes:
+of if you prefer to use `yarn`, the command becomes:

 `$ yarn test`

-Additionally, the augur-ui code has a series of integration tests.
-Before running these, the dependencies must be installed (as described above), and a local Ethereum node and [Augur Node](#augur-node) must be running.
-To quickly start up a Geth Ethereum node and Augur Node using Docker, run the following command:

-`npm run docker:spin-up`

-or

-`yarn docker:spin-up`

-After that, the integration tests can be started by running:

-`$ npm run integration --auto-login`

-to run all tests.
-To run a specific integration test, such as `create-market.test.ts`, execute the command:

-`$ npm run integration create-market.test.ts --auto-login`

-To do this in yarn, it's:

-`$ yarn integration --auto-login`

-and

-`$ yarn integration create-market.test.ts --auto-login`

-The augur-ui repository also follows a set of standard coding rules.
+The Augur repository is also following a set of standard coding rules.
 In order to check if your code is following the standards, you can run a linting command.
 To lint the Augur repository using `npm`, you would run the following command:

 `$ npm run lint`